Shineaki/devblog/docs/blog/posts/rogue_part_1.md

   - GameDev
 ---

-# PyRouge
+# PyRouge #1

-Yes, I mispelled the name, but it is too late to change the repository name and everything, so it will remaine Py*Rouge*.
+Yes, I misspelled the name, but it is too late to change the repository name and everything, so it will remain Py*Rouge*.

 <!-- more -->